forcedotcom/postman-salesforce-apis/working-with-environments.md

     ![Select environment screenshot](doc-gfx/app/select-env.png)

-## Change the Collection Authentication Type
+## Change the Collection Authorization Type

 1. Move your mouse over the “Salesforce APIs” collection, click on the “three dots” icon next to it and select **Edit** from the menu.